THE NUMBER 23MOVIE REVIEW

 Let's say that after their calculations their answer is a 5.
 The person obsessed with 23 will only point out that 2+3 equals 5: 23!
 If their answer is a six?
 Six is 3, two times: again, 23!
 If their answer is a 4?
 Four is the first non-prime number after a string of prime numbers.
 Three primes in a row, and four is divisible by 2, 23 again!
 Also, 4 comes after 2 and 3.
 And so on.

 Agatha can only watch her husband disintegrate before her eyes as her concern gradually becomes horror.
 Walter is having nightmares in which he murders people.
 Their son Robin, meanwhile, is drawn into his father's madness, only exacerbating the problem.
 Agatha thinks that reading the book all the way through will cure her husband.
 Once he reaches the end, the obsession will end as well, but the end only makes matters worse.

 THE NUMBER 23 is the story of a good man who takes a wrong turn in his life and helplessly finds himself on a downward spiral from which he can't escape.
-Believing in his psychosis, like his son, only feeds his own belief.
-Doubting his psychosis fills him with distrust and paranoia - since he sees an obvious logic in everything he discovers.
+Accepting Walter's psychosis, like his loving son does, only feeds the destructive belief.
+Doubting his psychosis fills him with distrust and paranoia - since only he sees an obvious logic in everything he discovers.
 When Walter reaches the edge of madness, one where he starts to have visions of murder, the movie grabbed me by the throat.